Harris Wofford: Subsequent career

 Wofford speaks at Peace Corps ceremony in 2014.

-From 1995 to 2001, Wofford served as chief executive officer of the Corporation for National and Community Service, the federal agency that runs AmeriCorps and other domestic volunteer programs.
+From 1995 to 2001, Wofford was chief executive officer of the Corporation for National and Community Service, the federal agency that runs AmeriCorps and other domestic volunteer programs.

 In 2005, he met Barack Obama.
 The two became friends and when Obama made his speech on race in America, "A More Perfect Union", Wofford introduced him.

 On January 4, 2007, Wofford was present for the swearing-in of Senator Bob Casey Jr., who defeated Santorum in his bid for a third term, and on January 3, 2013, Wofford again accompanied Casey to his swearing-in for a second term on the floor of the Senate.

-From 2001, Wofford served on the boards of several charities and service organizations, including America's Promise, Youth Service America and the Points of Light Foundation.
+From 2001, Wofford was on the boards of several charities and service organizations, including America's Promise, Youth Service America and the Points of Light Foundation.
 He was a trustee to the Martin Luther King Jr. Center for Non-Violent Social Change.
 Between 2007 and 2009, Wofford was the national spokesperson for Experience Wave, a national campaign that sought to advance state and federal policies to make it easier for mid-life and older adults to stay engaged in work and community life.

 Wofford was a board member of Malaria No More, a New York-based nonprofit that was launched at the 2006 White House Summit with the goal of ending all deaths caused by malaria.
-He served on the Board of Selectors of Jefferson Awards for Public Service.
-He served as a senior fellow at the Case Foundation in Washington, D.C.
+He was on the Board of Selectors of Jefferson Awards for Public Service.
+He was a senior fellow at the Case Foundation in Washington, D.C.

-From 2012 to 2015, Wofford served as a senior advisor to the Franklin Project, a policy program of the Aspen Institute that sought to make a year of service a common opportunity and expectation for young Americans.
+From 2012 to 2015, Wofford was a senior advisor to the Franklin Project, a policy program of the Aspen Institute that sought to make a year of service a common opportunity and expectation for young Americans.

 In 2014, The New Republic featured Wofford in its 100th Anniversary issue, in a profile titled, "The Man Who Was Everywhere".